simplicialsoftware/nebulous-translations/README.md

 - Only edit files for which you are a native speaker or have fluency.
 - Try not to change the *length* of a string too much from the length in the English version.
 The app UI layout is tested with those string lengths.
 - **Do not** submit auto translations (Google Translate, Chat GPT, etc).
 This is not helpful.
 - Adding comments to your commit that explains why subtle changes were made can help.
+If you are revising something that is already translated, an explanation is **required**.

 ### Languages
 `res/values`: English<br>